-1. Was acquired by the S corporation during the period that began 36 months before the first day of the tax year and ended on the last day of the tax year, and a.
-36 months before the first day of the tax year, or b.
-The time the other corporation came into existence, and ended on the date the other corporation transferred the property used to determine the basis of the property acquired by the S corporation.
-Line 15.-If the corporation is liable for the tax on excess net passive income (line 22a, page 1, Form 1120S) or the built-in gains tax (see Part IV below), and capital gain or loss was included in the computation of either tax, figure the amount to enter on line 15 as follows:
+- Was acquired by the S corporation during the period that began 36 months before the first day of the tax year and ended on the last day of the tax year, and - Has a basis determined by reference to the basis of any property in the hands of another corporation, if the other corporation was not an S corporation throughout the period that, began the later of: - ÿ1.
+36 months before the first day of the tax year, or - ÿ2.
+The time the other corporation came into existence.

+and ended on the date the other corporation transferred the property used to determine the basis of the property acquired by the S corporation.

+Line 16.
+If the corporation is liable for the tax on excess net passive income (line 22a, page 1, Form 1120S) or the built-in gains tax (see Part IV below), and capital gain or loss was included in the computation of either tax, figure the amount to enter on line 16 as follows: